cyew3/oneVPL-intel-gpu/api/documentation/mediasdk-man.md

 `MFX_EXTBUFF_MB_DISABLE_SKIP_MAP` | This extended buffer defines macroblock map for current frame which forces specified macroblocks to be non skip.
 See the [mfxExtMBDisableSkipMap](#mfxExtMBDisableSkipMap) structure for details.
 The application can attach this buffer to the [mfxEncodeCtrl](#mfxEncodeCtrl) structure for per-frame encoding configuration.
 `MFX_EXTBUFF_DECODED_FRAME_INFO` | This extended buffer is used by SDK decoders to report additional information about decoded frame.
 See the [mfxExtDecodedFrameInfo](#mfxExtDecodedFrameInfo) structure for more details.
 `MFX_EXTBUFF_DECODE_ERROR_REPORT` | This extended buffer is used by SDK decoders to report error information before frames get decoded.
 See the [mfxExtDecodeErrorReport](#mfxExtDecodeErrorReport) structure for more details.
+`MFX_EXTBUFF_CENC_PARAM` | This structure is used to pass decryption status report index for Common Encryption usage model.
+See the [mfxExtCencParam](#mfxExtCencParam) structure for more details.
 `MFX_EXTBUFF_TIME_CODE` | See the [mfxExtTimeCode](#mfxExtTimeCode) structure for more details.
 `MFX_HEVC_REGION_SLICE` | This extended buffer instructs HEVC encoder to encode only one region.
 The application can attach this buffer to the [mfxVideoParam](#mfxVideoParam) structure for HEVC encoding initialization.
 `MFX_EXTBUFF_THREADS_PARAM` | See the [mfxExtThreadsParam](#mfxExtThreadsParam) structure for details.